djndl1/CSNotes/desktop/Windows/winforms.md

 ## Strongly Typed Settings

 Every setting file added to a project is used to generate an additonal strongly typed settings class. `ApplicationSettingsbase`

+# Data Bindings

+## DataGridView

+A grid in which data is displayed and represents a specific collection of data.
+The grid determines the properties of the collection automatically using `System.Reflection`.

+### Columns and Rows

+If `AutoGenerateColumns` is set to `true`, the columns for the grid are generated whenever the DataSource or DataMember property value changes.
+Autogeneration can be disabled and the columns can be assigned manually.

+Cells and bands are elements of a grid, inherited from `DataGridViewElement`

+- `DataGridViewBand`: A linear collection of cells, the base class

+- `DataGridViewColumn`: `DataPropertyName` binds the member object's property to a column.
+Column cells can be buttons, check boxes, comboboxes, clickable links or text boxes, depending on the the actually used derived class.

+- `DataGridViewRow`:

+- `DataGridViewCell`

+# Various Controls

+## ToolStrip

+Various bars with items on it.

+### Menubar

+- `MenuStrip`

+- `ContextMenuStrip`: like the one that pops out when you click a text box.

+## Toolbar

+- `ToolStrip`

+## Statusbar

+`Statustrip`: items include `ToolStripStatusLabel`, `ToolStripProgressBar`, `ToolStripStatusLabel`, `ToolStripSplitButton`